 In some ways, I don’t blame them.
-It certainly was a surreal experience that challenged so many of the preconceptions I had about the country.
+Visiting North Korea is certainly a surreal experience that challenged so many of the preconceptions I had about the country.
 It felt like going into a time machine – being transported back to a land trapped in an old-style communist bubble while the world had changed around it.

-But the real reason for this post is to share some more of the photos I took while inside ‘the axis of evil’.
-I’ve realised, after speaking to so many people, that there’s a lot of interest in what I saw in there.
-Most of the world will never get a chance to see the country for themselves.
+But the real reason for this post is to share some more of the North Korea photos I took while inside ‘the axis of evil’.
 Many people will never even see photos like this that aren’t filtered through the propaganda machines of the North Korean or foreign governments.

-I hope this gives you a bit of a sense of what it was like to visit.
-Let me know what you think.
+I hope these photos of North Korea give you a bit of a sense of what it was like to visit.

 North Korea photos

 One of the thing you immediately notice in the North Korean capital, Pyongyang, is the focus on ceremonial activities.